webscreens/site-initiated-mirroring/explainer.md

 ## Stakeholder Feedback / Opposition

-The following features have been requested by websites that currently implement self-mirroring through the Cast Web SDK, some of which are currently outside the scope of this explainer (i.e. listed as non-goals):
+The following features have been requested by websites that currently implement site initiated mirroring through the Cast Web SDK, some of which are currently outside the scope of this explainer (i.e. listed as non-goals):

 - Choosing whether the audio playback is done on the controller or the receiver device
 - Limiting the available receivers to those with a specific set of capabilities (e.g. audio output, video output)
-- Choosing whether to launch a presentation receiver page or self-mirroring based on the receiver capabilities
+- Choosing whether to launch a presentation receiver page or site initiated mirroring based on the receiver capabilities
 - Mirroring only a specific region (e.g. a DOM element) within a page